sedouard/TCDisruptAPIs/README.md

 ## The Monaco Editor

-When you do the previous step you'll be hurled into a completely new environment, the Monaco Development Environment which allows you to create full fledged websites and APIs that are hyper scalable.
+When you do the previous step you'll be hurled into a completely new environment - the Monaco Development Environment - which allows you to create full fledged websites and APIs that are hyper scalable right in the browser.

 Notice that the IDE looks pretty bare with almost nothing in it besides the default place holder page: